 - In desperation, people leave their nations and move to safer destinations.

 - The central banks start printing a lot of currency to honor their obligations leading to excessively high inflation

-- Economic collapse results in crashes across the financial markets of the country.
+- Economic collapse results in crashes across the financial market of the country.
 Debt defaults can lead to the value of bonds going down to zero.